-Black DJ records woman in racist rant asking him to do ‘African-American fishing’
+Woman launches racist rant at Black DJ who filmed her berating restaurant staff

 ‘Hi, one of four Black men in Santa Barbara...
 Don’t you have some fish to catch, African-American man?’

-A video of a California woman who flew into a rage and started berating a Black man with racist rants has gone viral.
+A video of a California woman who flew into a rage and started berating a Black man with racist remarks has gone viral.

 The unidentified woman can be seen having an argument with the staff of the Boathouse restaurant at Hendry’s Beach, Santa Barbara, over an unpaid bill.